LordAlucard90/SpringBoot-OpenApi/README.md

 (step is not equal to video).
 Each step contains a readme with the explanation of the step and, if is change from the previous step, the new code.

+It is possible to find a spring boot example [here](https://github.com/LordAlucard90/HowTo-Dev/tree/master/java/spring/openapi).

 ## Content

 1. [Intro](00%20-%20Intro.md)